hvPlot.polygons#

 gdf.hvplot.polygons()

-Choropleth/thematic map with c
+Choropleth/thematic map with c#

-) can be used to generate choropleth and thematic maps.
-While not strictly required for this dataset in WGS84, we set geo
+The c option (alias for color) can be used to generate choropleth and thematic maps.
+While not strictly required for this dataset in WGS84, we set geo to True to demonstrate that polygons support being displayed with GeoViews.
+We additionally set tiles to True to overlay the polygons on web map tiles.

-, as there are a few states with very low and high population densities, that would make a linear scale inappropriate (this is equivalent to setting the cnorm
+This first example sets the logz keyword to True, as there are a few states with very low and high population densities, that would make a linear scale inappropriate (this is equivalent to setting the cnorm to 'log').

 import hvplot.pandas # noqa